Security Compliance Best Practices

 GDPR

-The General Data Protection Regulation (GDPR), enacted by the European Union, is a legal framework that sets instructions for collecting and processing personal information.
-Though, this protocol is widely used in Europe, organizations outside the EU that process data belonging to EU citizens still need to follow that protocol.
+The General Data Protection Regulation (GDPR), enacted by the European Union, is a legal framework that sets out instructions for collecting and processing personal data.
+The GDPR’s compliance monitoring statutes center around personal data processing, holding companies responsible for how they respect individual rights, gather lawful consent, and establish proper data handling mechanisms.
+Though, General Data Protection Regulation is widely used in Europe, organizations outside the EU that process data belonging to EU citizens still need to follow that protocol.

-Within GDPR, organizations should handle personal data in a way that prevents unauthorized data collection, processing, loss, or damage.
-Failing to do this may result in fines of up to € 20M or 4% of the company’s yearly income.
+Within GDPR, organizations should handle personal data in a way that prevents unauthorized data collection, processing personal data, loss, or damage.
+Failing to achieve compliance may result in fines of up to € 20M or 4% of the company’s yearly income.

 SOC Certifications